Lorrain language

-Lorrain, also known as Lorrain roman, is a langue d'oïl spoken by a minority of people in the region of Lorraine in northeastern France, as well as in some parts of Alsace and Gaume in Belgium.
-It is often referred to as a patois.
+Lorrain, also known as Lorrain Romance, is a langue d'oïl spoken by a minority of people in the region of Lorraine in northeastern France as well as in some parts of Alsace and Gaume in Belgium.
+Its use declined at the beginning of the 21st century, having been in serious decline since the 1930s.
+Despite this, more and more people are taking an interest in it in the 21st century, including linguists who study it.

 It is a regional language of France.
 In Wallonia, it is known as Gaumais and enjoys official recognition as a regional language.
 It has been influenced by Lorraine Franconian and Luxembourgish, West Central German languages spoken in nearby or overlapping areas.